swiftlang/swift-syntax/README.md

 ```

-To depend on the libraries you need from the
+and depend on the libraries you need from the
 [`BUILD.bazel`](BUILD.bazel) file.
 Each library also has an associated
 `Library_opt` target (such as `SwiftSyntax_opt`) which forces
 SwiftSyntax to always build with optimizations enabled.
 This may help